discoproject/disco/doc/start/ddfs.rst

 Eventually you want to add more daily logs (blobs) under the tag `data:log:website`.
-Each daily log is replicated separately, so the tag ends up containing many *replication sets*, that is, lists of URLs that all point to different replicas of the same blob, represented by dotted boxes above.
+Each daily log is replicated separately, so the tag ends up containing many *replication sets*, that is, lists of URLs that pointing at replicas of a blob.
+Replications sets are represented by dotted boxes above.

 .. image:: ../images/ddfs-concept-5.png

 DDFS allows tags to reference other tags.
 This is a very powerful feature which makes it possible to implement tag hierarchies and graphs.
-Above, tag `user:mike` points at all tags owned by Mike. :ref:`ddfsapi` provides functions to traverse the tag graph, so it easy to retrieve all tags and blobs owned by Mike.
+For instance, the tag `user:mike` above links to all tags owned by Mike.
+:ref:`ddfsapi` provides functions to traverse the tag graph, so it is straightforward to retrieve all tags and blobs owned by Mike.

 Tags may also reference overlapping sets of blobs, as in `data:log:peakday` above.
 This feature is useful if you want to provide many alternative views to the same data.
+DDFS is designed to scale to millions of tags, so you can use them without hesitation.

 Implementation
 ''''''''''''''